TylerRockwell/sushi_go_round_bot/README.md

 #### Features
 * Plays without human interaction
 * Retrieves customer orders
-* Can prepare 3 different recipes
+* Can prepare 4 different recipes
 * Automatically restocks ingredients when stock is low

 #### Limitations
-* Currently only completes the first level
+* Currently only completes the first 2 levels
 * Currently implemented only on Retina display set to 1920x1080

 #### Known Issues